libriscv/rvscript/README.md

 )
 ```

-It only builds one binary currently, however that binary is used for many purposes.
+It only builds three programs currently, all used for demonstration purposes.

 If you want to build more binaries you can edit `CMakeLists.txt` and add a new binary like so: